leulshawell/under-500-chess/README.md

 python3 -m http.server 8080 #Or Start any other server you have installed (Configure to server from this dir)
 ```

-open you browser and go to
+then open your browser and go to
 http://localhost:8080